Superhorizon isocurvature fluctuations relax tensions: Results

 \section{Results}

 Our baseline fits use the Planck 2018 data, where we fit an additional $\sigma_b$ parameter.
-We use the Cobaya \cite{Torrado:2020dgo} fitting system for evaluating the likelihood function, and we infer the cosmological parameters with a Monte Carlo Markov chains (MCMC) approach, by using the python wrapper for the nested sampling PolyChord \cite{Handley:2015fda}.
+We use the Cobaya \cite{Torrado:2020dgo} fitting system for evaluating the likelihood function, and we infer the cosmological parameters with a MCMC approach, by using the python wrapper for the nested sampling PolyChord \cite{Handley:2015fda}.
 We consider the baseline TT,TE,EE+lowE likelihood, modified to take as input the mean $C_\ell$ of Eq.~\ref{eq:mean3}; the CMB power spectra are calculated by CAMB \cite{Lewis:1999bs}.
 We adopt the same priors and nuisance parameters of the Planck 2018 analysis.
-This means that our flat-prior parameters are: $\omega_b$, $\omega_{\rm m}$, $n_s$, $\log(10^{10} A_s)$, $\theta_{\rm MC}$, and $\tau$.
+This means that our flat-prior parameters are $\omega_b$, $\omega_{\rm m}$, $n_s$, $\log(10^{10} A_s)$, $\theta_{\rm MC}$, and $\tau$.
 For precise definitions of these parameters, see \cite{Lewis:1999bs}.

-For the BAO, we analyse the BOSS DR12 data \cite{BOSS:2016wmc} by adopting the ``consensus'' likelihood described in Planck 2018, also modified to take into account the local value of the baryon density parameter, namely $\omega_{b,L}$.
-The prior distribution for the latter is set by Eq.~\ref{eq:oblprior}.
+For the BAO, we analyze the BOSS DR12 data \cite{BOSS:2016wmc} by adopting the ``consensus'' likelihood described in Planck 2018, also modified to take into account the local value of the baryon density parameter, namely $\omega_{b,L}$.
+The prior distribution for the latter is set by Eq.~\eqref{eq:oblprior}.
 The sound horizon is calculated as a function of $\obl$ and $\obc$ using a fitting function from \cite{1411.1074} shown to be sufficiently accurate for eBOSS data.
-When we add $H_0$ prior from distance ladder, we simply importance-sample these results with a Gaussian prior on $H_0$.
+When we add $H_0$ prior from distance ladder, we simply importance sample these results with a Gaussian prior on $H_0$.

 We are also interested in the best fit $\chi^2$ values.
 We derive these in two ways: by taking the lowest $\chi^2$ in the MCMC chain, or by explicitly running the Cobaya supplied minimizer.
 MCMC chains are likely less good at finding the precise minimum, but also much more robust against falling into the local minima.
 In general, we find consistent results, and we take the difference as a measure of uncertainty.